 It looks, however, as though the channel has been up to something for a very long time.
 Starting two weeks ago, Pronunciation Book has been uploading a 77-day countdown, noting that "Something is going to happen."

-So far, it's up to Day 62 at the time of writing, and each video includes a creepy phrase, repeating "something is going to happen", followed by several seconds of strange clicking noises.
-Interestingly, going back through the videos, several of these strange phrases appear in his other videos: "I'm trying to tell you something, but you're just not listening" from May last year, for example.
+It's down to Day 61 at the time of this writing, and each video includes a creepy phrase, repeating "something is going to happen," followed by several seconds of strange clicking noises.
+Interestingly, going back through the videos, several of these strange phrases appear in his other videos: "I'm trying to tell you something, but you're just not listening" from May of last year, for example.